derbyjs/derby/index.md

 Sections set the scope of the context for their contents.
-In the case of `if`, `unless`, `else if`, `else`, and `each`, they also cause their contents to be conditionally rendered. `with` is used to only set the scope and always render.
+In the case of `if`, `unless`, `else if`, `else`, and `each`, they also cause their contents to be conditionally rendered. `with` is used to only set the scope and always renders.
 In Handlebars, sections begin and end with the same block type, but Derby requires only an ending slash.